-■ Compare the two outputs of traceroute to determine if the routing is symmetrical.
+■ You can compare the two outputs of the traceroute command to determine whether the routing is symmetrical.
 Both traceroute commands should show router WGxR2 in the path.

-- Q1) Is routing between router WGxR1 and "Good" symmetrical? - Q2) Which routers receive the local preference attribute?
+- Q1) Is routing between router WGxR1 and Good symmetrical? - Q2) Which routers receive the local preference attribute?

-Lab Exercise 4-3: Understanding BGP Multi-Exit Discriminators
+Lab 4-3: Understanding BGP Multi-Exit Discriminators

-Complete this lab exercise to practice what you learned in the related lesson.
+Complete this lab activity to practice what you learned in the related module.

-In this exercise, you will configure BGP to influence route selection using the MED attribute in a situation where you must support multiple connections to an ISP.
-After completing this exercise, you will be able to meet these objectives:
+In this activity, you will configure BGP to influence route selection using the MED attribute in a situation where you must support multiple connections to an ISP.
+After completing this activity, you will be able to meet these objectives: